 The above code creates a link between Excel and the COMSOL model, which defines an interpolation evaluation at the coordinates provided in the cell range A4:C12.
-You can reuse later this link to update the evaluation after you have computed a new set of solution.
+You can reuse later this link to update the evaluation after you have computed a new solution.

-IO End the subroutine
+8 End the subroutine

-II To run the subroutine click Run Sub/User Form button or press F5
+9 To run the subroutine click the Run Sub/User Form button or press F5

 Once you have run the subroutine the ribbon is connected to the COMSOL Multiphysics Server.
-You don't need to open the model again.
+You do not need to open the model again.

-'''

 Code for use with VBA

-'''